Tasks, Tools & Technologies

 What are the challenges in production management?

-Software & technologies for production management
+Software for production management

 A Manufacturing Execution System (MES) is responsible for the real-time collection and processing of operational, machine, product and employee data.
 It supports people who are responsible for the detailed planning, control and monitoring of production processes in their decision-making.